WerdienJihed/w-clone-template/README.md

 - -n, --name <name>: Required.
 Specifies the name for your new project.
 - -d, --directory <path>: Specifies the destination directory name.
 If not provided, the current working directory will be used.
 - -t, --template <template-name>: Specifies the template to use.
-If not provided, the react template will be used. supported templates are [react, expressjs]
+If not provided, the react template will be used. supported templates are [react, expressjs, mern]

 ## What It Does